Turkish football team's military salute to be 'examined' by UEFA | DW | 13.10.2019

 Turkish military action began on Wednesday after US President Donald Trump ordered troops to pull back from the border area of northern Syria.

-On Saturday tens of thousands of Kurdish demonstrators marched through Cologne and other German cities against a Turkish cross-border military operation in northeast Syria.
+On Saturday tens of thousands of Kurdish demonstrators marched through Cologne and other German cities against the Turkish cross-border military operation in northeastern Syria.
 In addition, the German government promised to halt arms exports to Turkey.

 Each evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.